Magnus Bramming

 Magnus Grubb Bramming (born 1 October 1990) is a Danish handball player for TTH Holstebro and the Danish national team.
 He has the club record for most appearances with over 500.
 He is a world champion from 2021.

+Career

-He joined the club from Nordsjælland Håndbold in 2012.
+He joined the TTH from Nordsjælland Håndbold in 2012.
 As a youth player he played for Viborg HK, Himmelev Håndbold, Roskilde Håndbold.

 He debuted for the Danish national team on 6 November 2016.
 His first major international tournament was the 2020 European Championship, where Denmark finished on a disappointing 13th place.

 In the 2018-2019 season he scored the second most goals in the Danish league with 166 goals, surpassed only by Anders Eggert.

 At the 2021 World Championship in Cairo he was part of the extended Danish squad, when he replaced Benjamin Jakobsen.
 Denmark went on to win gold medals at the tournament, beating Sweden in the final.

 In May 2020 he extended his contract at TTH for 5 more years.
 In 2024 he extended his contract at TTH until 2026.

+Private

 He is in family with fellow handball players Oliver and Anton Bramming.